peeringdb/docs/docs/howto/authenticate.md

 We support both user and organizational API keys.
 You should use organizational API keys when you don't want to tie your application to an individual.

-We have [a detailed guide](/howto/api_keys/) on how to create, configure, and use API Keys.
+We have [a detailed guide](/howto/api_keys/) on how to create, configure, and use API keys.

 ### Authentication HTTP header